bachelor-2014/report/v2/software.md

 ### Exposing the core to the user

 As mentioned, the user facing part of the EvoBot goes through a web server.
-This makes it rather trivial to make the actual user facing part, as it is a static web client.
-Exposing this client application is only a matter of having the web server already used for communication also host the client software.
+This makes it rather trivial to make the actual user facing part, as it only consists of static files.
+Exposing this client application is only a matter of having the web server already used for communication also host the client software's folder.

 The communication between the core and the web server is less trivial.
 The two parts are written in different languages, which means that a wrapper is